 - Thrustmaster TS-XW

 Best sim wheel for Xbox Series X - Logitech G923

-The Logitech G923 seems to be an excellent all-round package thanks to its premium racing design and next-gen TRUEFORCE feedback technology, designed to emulate the feeling of racing in real life as accurately as possible.
+The Logitech G923 looks to be an excellent, well-rounded package thanks to its premium racing design and next-gen TRUEFORCE feedback technology thanks to it housing one of the best wheel bases around that's designed to emulate the feeling of racing in real life as accurately as possible.

-Moreover, it comes with an array of additional buttons that can be mapped to racing handicaps like traction control to help you achieve consistent podium finishes with ease.
+On top of the feedback, it comes with an array of additional buttons that can be mapped to racing handicaps, like traction control and gear shifts, to help speed up your reactions on track so you achieve consistent podium finishes.

-It's also worth noting that you get the accompanying pedals in this bundle so, if you're looking for the complete sim set, we believe the Logitech G923 is well worth considering, which is why we also featured it in our list of the best wheels for F1 22.
+It's also worth noting that you get the accompanying pedals in this bundle as well.
+So, if you're looking for the complete sim set, we believe the Logitech G923 is well worth considering, hence why we also believe it's one of the best wheels for F1 as well.

 Best premium wheel for Xbox Series X - Thrustmaster TS-XW

-If you're series about racing games, then you may want to spend a bit extra to pick up a top-of-the-range wheel like the Thrustmaster TS-XW.
+If you're serious about racing games, then you may want to spend a bit extra to pick up a top-of-the-range wheel like the Thrustmaster TS-XW.